alinex/node-codedoc/README.md

 After global installation you may directly call `codedoc` from anywhere to work in the current or defined directory.

-See the [man page](src/man/codedoc1.md) for explanation of the command line use and options.
+See the {@link codedoc.1.md} for explanation of the command line use and options.

 ### API Usage